Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         Invoices are uploaded in bulk, this can be manual, timed or automatic based on your systems needs.
     - title: Statement Reconciliation
       description: >-
+        CAPs reconciles your suppliers statement against processed invoices with one click.
+A copy of any missing invoices will be immediately requested.
+    - title: Search and Storage
+      description: >-
         CAP's can stores all processed invoices for 7 years and provides an extensive search facility for users with many options.